 - Creating and preserving the value, assets and reputation of the company; - Ensuring the company's decision-making and processes to facilitate the achievement of targets; - Encouraging that actions are consistent with the company's values; - Motivating company staff by setting out a common approach to major risks.

-An initial mapping of Group risks was conducted in 2005 and is regularly updated.
+The mapping of Group risks is updated every year.
 A link exists between the risks included in this analysis and the Internal Audit plan, where relevant.